 The best cordless single-stage blower has got to be the Snow Joe iON100V-21SB-CT.
 This mower is very easy to take care of and utilize properly.
 It is also powerful enough to handle a lot of snow, even though it is battery operated.

-If maneuverability is the name of the game for you, then the best single-stage snow blower is going to be the Toro 1800 (38025).
+If you’re looking for a corded option, then the best single-stage snow blower is going to be Snow Joe SJ625E.
 This model is so lightweight that you can easily lift it into your car or truck to take it somewhere else.
-The portability makes it a great option for anyone that needs their snow blower to travel.
+It also boasts a deep clearing depth and durability, which is supported by a long warranty.